 Population and household data from the 2010 Census were also aggregated into each TAZ.
 This process resulted in total 137,976 population and 68,624 households in Monroe County.
 Household and economic data from the Census were also used for TAZ attributes.
-This approach is used to represent key household characteristics, which typically affect the number of trips made by household members (e.g. average household size, median household income, average number of workers per household, average number of vehicles per household).
+This approach is used to represent key household characteristics, which typically affect the number of trips made by household members (e.g. average household size, median household income, average number of workers per household).